 Do you know that some of the nouns are uncountable in English?
-Some certain nouns are always in plural form.
-Knowing some of them and understanding the difference can help you in many areas of English grammar.
+Nouns that cannot be counted are referred to as uncountable.
+And plural nouns are those that do not have a singular form.
+Some certain nouns in English are always in plural form.
+Knowing some of them and understanding the difference between uncountable and plural nouns can help you in many areas of English grammar.

-Uncountable nouns are nouns that cannot be counted.
-Uncountable nouns don’t have a plural form and always use a singular verb:
+Uncountable nouns are those that we cannot count.
+Uncountable nouns in English don’t have a plural form and always use a singular verb:

 He refused to give more information about the accident.